oracle-livelabs/oci-core/oci-fullstackdrs/pre-switchover/pre-switchover.md

 Estimated Lab Time: 10 Minutes

-Watch the video below for a quick walk through of the lab.
+Watch the video below for a quick walk through of the lab

 [](youtube:6Dp49VXqjtQ)